Climate Change and Sustainability

 - The GHG emissions of 50% of the sources in the performance year are less than those in the Baseline year.

-Ajman University has secured the following achievements in emission reductions in the performance year (2002-2023), in reference to the baseline year (2021-2022):
+Ajman University has secured the following achievements in emission reductions (All 3 scopes) in the performance year (2022-2023), in reference to the baseline year (2021-2022):

 -